-- 6. Primary enclosures must be positioned in the primary conveyance in a manner that allows the dogs and cats to be quickly and easily removed from the primary conveyance in an emergency. - 7.
-The interior of the animal cargo space must be kept clean. - 8.
-Live dogs and cats may not be transported with any material, substance (for example, dry ice), or device in a manner that may reasonably be expected to harm the dogs and cats or cause inhumane conditions. - 9.
-Motor vehicles used to transport animals in Missouri by persons subject to the ACFA must be mechanically sound, must have a current state inspection, and must have proof of insurance. - (D) Food and Water Requirements.
-This shall not apply to licensees such as boarding kennels or commercial kennels using local services for close proximity or intracity delivery of pets in connection with their normal services. - 1.
-Each dog and cat that is sixteen (16) weeks of age or more must be offered food at least once every twenty-four (24) hours.
+6. Primary enclosures must be positioned in the primary conveyance in a manner that allows the dogs and cats to be quickly and easily removed from the primary conveyance in an emergency.

+7. The interior of the animal cargo space must be kept clean.

+8. Live dogs and cats may not be transported with any material, substance (for example, dry ice), or device in a manner that may reasonably be expected to harm the dogs and cats or cause inhumane conditions.

+(D) Food and Water Requirements.
+This shall not apply to licensees such as boarding kennels or commercial kennels using local services for close proximity or intracity delivery of pets in connection with their normal services.

+1. Each dog and cat that is sixteen (16) weeks of age or more must be offered food at least once every twenty-four (24) hours.
 Puppies and kittens less than sixteen (16) weeks of age must be offered food at least once every twelve (12) hours.
 These time periods apply to all persons licensed under the ACFA, except carriers and intermediate handlers, who transport dogs and cats in their own primary conveyance, starting from the time the dog or cat was last offered food and potable water before transportation was begun.
 These time periods apply to carriers and intermediate handlers starting from the date and time stated on the certificate required in this rule.
 Each dog and cat must be offered food and potable water within four (4) hours before being transported in commerce.
-Consignors who are subject to the ACFA must certify that each dog and cat was offered food and potable water within the four (4) hours preceding delivery of the dog or cat to a carrier or intermediate handler for transportation in commerce, and must certify the date and time the food and potable water was offered in accordance with this rule. - 2.
-Any person licensed under the ACFA offering any dog or cat to a carrier or intermediate handler for transportation in commerce must securely attach to the outside of the primary enclosure used for transporting the dog or cat, written instructions for the intransit food and water requirements for a twenty-four (24)-hour period for the dogs and cats contained in the enclosure.
+Consignors who are subject to the ACFA must certify that each dog and cat was offered food and potable water within the four (4) hours preceding delivery of the dog or cat to a carrier or intermediate handler for transportation in commerce, and must certify the date and time the food and potable water was offered in accordance with this rule.

+2. Any person licensed under the ACFA offering any dog or cat to a carrier or intermediate handler for transportation in commerce must securely attach to the outside of the primary enclosure used for transporting the dog or cat, written instructions for the intransit food and water requirements for a twenty-four (24)-hour period for the dogs and cats contained in the enclosure.
 The instructions must be attached in a manner that makes them easily noticed and read.